qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <div class="linebreak"></div>

 * Aunt may looks at the TV, and sees that the news helicopters are hovering over their building.
-Now she knows that the whole world knows that Spider-man is Peter Parker.
+Now she knows that the whole world knows that Spider-Man is Peter Parker.
 All this happens in the first 6 mins of the movie.
 What an opening!

 A little bit later, everybody reconvenes and aunt may says "We're gonna need a safer place to live".
 Cue them moving to a new highrise in the neighborhood of Long Island City (LIC), which is about 2 ish miles from Sunnyside.